 How to get there?

-There are ferry lines from Split to Supetar and a speed boat to Milna.
-Even though towns and villages are very well connected with bus lines, while in Brač is very useful to have a car to explore all the hidden beaches buses won’t take you too.
+There are ferry lines from Split to Supetar and a speedboat to Milna.
+Even though towns and villages are very well connected with bus lines, while in Brač is very useful to have a car to explore all the hidden beaches buses won’t take you to.
 Brač also has a small airport.